 Hotel Monge is a top-rated Paris hotel noted for its charm and quiet location.
 This area of the 5th arr. is full of history with one of the oldest streets in Paris, rue Mouffetard, just a couple of blocks away.

 The rooms in the 18th-Century building have a classic, romantic French feel.
 Some rooms also have balconies.
 I ** this hotel in my own planning notebook because this street is also a “secret” location in the Latin Quarter to view the Eiffel Tower sparkling off in the distance.
-Check latest prices.
+Check latest prices or Book now.

-Hotel Design Sorbonne gets high marks for location and is a bit more cost-friendly for travelers trying to squeeze the most from their trip budget.
-Perhaps boasting fewer frills than some of the other hotels in this guide, the rooms are modern, fresh, and comfortable, as well as steps from the River Seine.
-Check latest prices.
+Hotel Design Sorbonne gets high marks for location(!) and is a bit more cost-friendly for travelers trying to squeeze the most from their trip budget.
+Perhaps boasting fewer high-end frills than some of the other hotels in this guide, the rooms are modern, fresh, and comfortable, as well as steps from the River Seine.

-Saint-Germain-des-Pres- 6th Arrondissement
+6th Arrondissement Hotels – Saint-Germain-des-Pres

 Saint-Germain is très chic with its high-end art galleries and shops.
 The main boulevard is busy with cafés and movie theaters.
 But, as you veer off onto the smaller streets and go deeper into the neighborhood, you’ll find museums, historic churches, and local spots perfect for classic Parisian café people-watching.
 Luxembourg Gardens, the Louvre, Notre Dame, and Sainte-Chappelle are all nearby.

 Hotel de Buci is an excellent value boutique 4-star hotel with a friendly staff.
 The decor is traditionally Parisian.
 (Think antique furniture and velvet drapes.)
 The Louvre, Luxembourg Gardens, and Notre Dame are no more than a 10-15 minute walk and the metro is a couple of blocks away.

 Artus Hotel by MH is also on rue de Buci.
 The location is as described for the Hotel de Buci above.
-Guests from both hotels noted over and over about the staff going above and beyond in their hospitality.
+Guests from both hotels noted over and over the staff going above and beyond in their hospitality.

 Several metro stops are nearby and the lively atmosphere of open-air cafés is just a couple blocks away.
 The hotel is in a 16th-century building showing off its exposed stonework interior and classic French decor.
 Guests feel as if they’ve found a Parisian gem.
-Check latest prices.
+Check latest prices or Book now.